Supply-Side Policies (Edexcel A Level Economics A)

 Examiner Tips and Tricks

-When evaluating supply-side polices in essay responses, demonstrate critical thinking by acknowledging that privatisation has been used for so long that there is little left to privatise and perhaps a better way forward is to improve competition policy and regulation.
+When evaluating supply-side policies in essay responses, demonstrate critical thinking by acknowledging that privatisation has been used for so long that there is little left to privatise, and perhaps a better way forward is to improve competition policy and regulation.
+Consider areas where privatisation has been less successful and explain why: Network Rail

 Remember, the private sector will also be increasing supply in an economy (it is not only up to the government) as they are incentivised to increase their profits.